BlueBrain/topological_sampling/README.md

 # topological_sampling
 The analysis pipeline for the topological sampling project

-First install the python dependencies:
+First install the python dependencies for reading / writing results and configurations:
+- cd common/toposample_utilities
+- pip install .

+Next, install the python dependencies for counting directed simplex containment:
-- cd common
+- cd common/pyflagsercontain
 - pip install .

 Next, obtain the input data used for our paper (or use your own simulation results!) under the following link: LINK HERE and place it into working_dir/data/input_data.